All Episodes

 If you like slogans, one listed one after the other, this was a great speech for you.

-And I'm sure for some people slogans works.
+And I'm sure for some people, slogans works.

-She didn't talk about her record all the years that she has been in the public arena and how little she has personally accomplished.
+She didn't talk about her record, all the years that she has been in the public arena and how little she has personally accomplished.

-That's a outdated figure.
+That's an outdated figure.

 That didn't come up either.

-Anyway, joining us now to delve deeper into this final hour news roundup information overload hour is Jeff Lord, former associate political director in the Reagan administration, columnist, author of the book, What America Needs, The Case for Trump, Danielle McLaughlin, attorney constitutional expert who co-wrote the Federalist Society, how conservatives took the law back from liberals.
+Anyway, joining us now to delve deeper into this final hour news roundup information overload hour is Jeff Lord, former associate political director in the Reagan administration, columnist, author of the book, What America Needs, The Case for Trump, Danielle McLaughlin, attorney, constitutional expert who co-wrote the Federalist Society, How Conservatives Took the Law Back from Liberals.

 Anyway, welcome both of you to the program.

-Uh Danielle, what part of my analysis do you disagree with as a Hillary supporter?
+Danielle, what part of my analysis do you disagree with as a Hillary supporter?

-So, you know, the acceptance speech was broad, it was about her ideas.
+So, you know, the acceptance speech was broad.

-Uh I didn't really expect that she would really get into the weeds on policy.
+I didn't really expect that she would really get into the weeds on policy.

 Yeah.

-Well, what were your thoughts, Jeff?
+What were your thoughts, Jeff?

-It's like there's one normal person on the panel, and there's like nine other, you know, Trump haters and and conservative haters up there.
+It's like there's one normal person on the panel, and there's like nine other, you know, Trump haters and conservative haters up there.

-Well, suffice to say I was the only person on the panel who mentioned the name Juanita Broderick.
+Well, suffice to say, I was the only person on the panel who mentioned the name Juanita Broderick.

-Uh uh, that does not surprise me.
+That does not surprise me.

-I remember let me tell a little funny backstory.
+I remember, let me tell a little funny backstory.

 And that was number one.